z33p/try-1-one-study/AuthServer/README.md

 # Auth Server

-> This microservice as the name said is a authentication server written in C# powered by JWT
+> This microservice as the name said is a authentication server which uses JWT, server written in C#

 ## Main Functionalities

-* Login and Register users
+[x] Login and Register users
-* Serve jwt tokens with user id
+[x] Serve JWT tokens with user id payload
-* Serve refresh tokens
+[x] Serve refresh tokens
-* Logout all users (pending)
+[ ] Logout all users